raivis-vitols/ghost-theme-willow/README.md

 ## Theme Demo

 This theme is currently being used on my personal blog - [https://raivis.com/](https://raivis.com/).
+See this page for more detailed theme overview - [https://raivis.com/willow-free-responsive-minimalist-ghost-blog-theme/](https://raivis.com/willow-free-responsive-minimalist-ghost-blog-theme/)

 ## Compiling SASS & Minifying JavaScript